-However, an operating temperature of 32°F to 41°F is required if you want to store non-stable foods in the fridge, such as milk or orange juice, or something along those lines.
+However, an operating temperature of 32°F to 41°F is required if you want to store non-stable foods, such as milk or orange juice, or something along those lines.

-On micro fridges such as these, operating temperatures will fluctuate, and it’s completely normal.
-Nobody is buying one of these to replace their home fridge.
+With micro fridges such as these, operating temperatures will fluctuate, and it’s completely normal.
+Nobody should be buying one of these to replace their home fridge.

 This is where thermoelectric cooling sources come in handy due to their reliability.

 What do You Put in a Make-Up Fridge?

 Any cosmetics that state, on the packaging, that they need to be refrigerated.
 If you’re truly getting this for your makeup needs, then you need to pay attention to the packaging.